EoinConcannon/emergingTech/README.md

 - A chat history area where the conversation between the user and ELIZA is displayed.
 - An input field where the user can type their messages.
 - A "Send" button to submit the user's messages.
+- ELIZA immediately sends the user a response like it traditionally does, unlike modern chatbots which try to replicate user typing.

 ### Technology Choice
 I chose to use JavaScript over WebAssembly for the chatbot logic.
 JavaScript is a versatile and widely-used language for web development, making it a suitable choice for this project.
 While Python is often considered the best language for chatbot creation due to its extensive libraries and frameworks, JavaScript is a strong alternative, especially for client-side applications.